-The Rural Youth Empowerment (RYE) Fellowship is a paid 10 month skill-building and leadership development program for LGBTQ young people in rural areas of North Carolina.
-The program supports RYE Fellows to successfully execute a social justice project serving rural communities while developing skills in community organizing and nonprofit management.
+The Rural Youth Empowerment (RYE) Fellowship is a paid four-month skill-building and leadership development program for LGBTQ+ young people in rural areas of North Carolina.
+The program supports RYE Fellows in successfully executing a social justice project serving rural communities while they develop skills in community organizing and nonprofit management.

-The RYE Fellowship cohort meets online on a monthly basis, and Fellows will have opportunities to attend in-person gatherings several times throughout the year.
+The RYE Fellowship cohort meets online monthly, and Fellows have opportunities to attend in-person gatherings throughout the semester.

-In order to be eligible for the RYE Fellowship, you must be between the ages of 18 and 26, identify as LGBTQ+, currently live in North Carolina, and live in or have deep ties to a rural community.
+To be eligible for the RYE Fellowship, you must be between the ages of 18 and 26, identify as LGBTQ+, currently live in North Carolina, and live in or have deep ties to a rural community.
 Fellows must be motivated and able to work independently.
 We are committed to cultivating a diverse cohort of fellows.
-As such, we especially welcome applicants from underrepresented backgrounds, including but not limited to: Black and brown folks, people with disabilities, DACA or undocumented folks, individuals from lower income backgrounds, first generation college/community college students and recent graduates, and/or people living with HIV/AIDS.
+As such, we especially welcome applicants from underrepresented backgrounds, including but not limited to: Black and brown folks, people with disabilities, DACA or undocumented folks, individuals from lower-income backgrounds, first-generation college/community college students and recent graduates, and/or people living with HIV/AIDS.

-RYE Fellowship applications are currently closed and open again in August 2024.
-If you are interested in the fellowship opportunity, fill out our interest form to learn more and get connected.
+RYE Fellowship applications are open through July 31.
+If you are interested in the fellowship opportunity, please fill out the application form.

 Questions?
 Check out the FAQ below.
-If you can’t find what you’re looking for, send us an email at fellowship@equalitync.org.
+If you can’t find what you’re looking for, email us at fellowship@equalitync.org.

 Leadership institutes & workshops